 At Mass General Brigham Sports Medicine, our Dance and Performing Arts Medicine Program brings together clinical excellence, movement expertise, and a deep understanding of the performing arts.
 We focus on injury prevention, precise diagnosis, evidence-based treatment, and performance-informed rehabilitation so artists can return to what they love stronger, safer, and more confident.

-We provide specialized care for adult performing artists (ages 18+) at every stage of training and performance, including:
+We provide specialized care for performing artists at every stage of training and performance, including:

 We're here to help you heal, perform, and thrive.
-Whether you're a dancer recovering from injury or a musician seeking support, our team is ready to care for you.
+Whether you're a dancer recovering from injury or a musician seeking support, our team is ready to care for you with locations across Massachusetts and southern New Hampshire.